BVI Offshore Company

 BVI International Business Companies (IBC) Laws

 In 1984 The British Virgin Islands International Business Companies Ordinance became law.
 In 2005 this law was replaced by the BVI Business Companies Act.
 This new law made domestic companies equal to their offshore companies.
-Only one company can be formed called the “BVI Business Company” which is exempt from all taxes.
+Only one company can be formed called the “BVI Business Company”.

 Advantages of a BVI Offshore Company